-If the problem is there, but more of a “back burner” issue that has yet to be fully explored, part of your task will be to bring these problems to the forefront, and make your prospect realize the importance or benefits of solving these problems… or the costs of letting them linger.
+If the problem is there, but more of a “back burner” issue that has yet to be fully explored, part of your task will be to bring these concerns to the forefront, and make your prospect understand the importance or benefits of solving them… or the costs of letting them linger.

 3. How are these problems holding your business back / How would things be different if you could get this problem solved?

-This is a more probing sales prospecting question that can ultimately help you illustrate the emotional appeal of your product or service.
+This is a more probing sales prospecting question that can ultimately help you illustrate the emotional appeal of your product/service.
 People buy based on emotion.
 The more you know about how things would be different if they could solve their issue, the more you understand their deeper motivations, concerns, and goals, the more effective you can be.

 4. What is your budget for fixing this problem?